Bonf6059/ISA-Medieval/README.md

 - Add Scribe table to make books
 - Add Tea made from herbs that increase (lower?) the mental break treshold; it gives the heddif "Warm, relaxing feeling" and it let you withstand colder temperatures
 - Add new floors (VersaillesTile; RuinedStoneTile; HerringboneTile)
-- Need to verify what's in the mod "adaptive simple storage" and "basic storage" and add what's missing

 # Old updates